Aldrich Prairie Research Site

 - For its efforts at the site Doane College received the Conservation Education Award from the Nebraska Wildlife Federation.

 - Facilities at the site include off-grid wind turbine/solar panel power, computer and DSL access, and the Environmental Education Building.

-- To view a video of the prairie dogs displaying head bob and alert behavor at the Aldrich Prairie Research Site, click here.
+- To view a video of the prairie dogs displaying head bob and alert behavior at the Aldrich Prairie Research Site, click here.